How the ‘Delete Act’ misses big tech culprits in a law designed to protect consumers

 Proactive measures so scammers never get your data

-A service like OneRep can help you remove all this personal information from the internet.
+A service like Incogni can help you remove all this personal information from the internet.
 It has a very clean interface and will scan 195 websites for your information and remove it and keep it removed.

-Special for CyberGuy Readers: OneRep offers a 5-day free trial and then charges $7.49/month for one person on their monthly plan or $13.99/month for your family (up to 6 people) on their annual plan.
-I recommend the family plan because it works out to only $2.30 per person per month for year-round coverage.
-It’s an excellent service, and I highly recommend at least doing the free trial to see what it’s all about.
+Special for CyberGuy Readers (60% off): Incogni offers A 30-day money-back guarantee and then charges a special CyberGuy discount only through the links in this article of $6.49/month for one person (billed annually) or $13.19/month for your family (up to 4 people) on their annual plan and get a fully automated data removal service, including recurring removal from 175+ data brokers.
+I recommend the family plan because it works out to only $4.12 per person per month for year-round coverage.
+It’s an excellent service, and I highly recommend at least trying it out to see what it’s all about.

 How to remove yourself from the Internet

-Get my picks for the best 2023 antivirus protection winners for your Windows, Mac, Android & iOS devices.
+Get my picks for the best 2023 antivirus protection winners for your Windows, Mac, Android & iOS devices

-Best Antivirus Protection 2023
+Best Antivirus Protection 2024

 Have strong passwords and use 2-factor authentication: Don’t underestimate the power of a strong password.
 Reusing passwords is a risk—hack one account, and the rest become easy targets.
-And with two-factor authentication, even if someone guesses your password, they’ll hit another security wall.
+And with , even if someone guesses your password, they’ll hit another security wall.
 If you find managing multiple passwords daunting, consider using a password manager.

 Stay informed on privacy settings: Regularly check and update the privacy settings on your social media accounts, apps, and online services.
 Sometimes, the default settings might share more information than you’d like.